Witiko/doctoral-thesis/defense.md

 > One journal publication was in Q1 (Knowledge-based Systems), while the second
 > in Q4 (J. of Universal Computer Science).

-% Q2, see e-mail by Peter Sojka from 2022-01-12 and SCIMAGO
+% Q2, see e-mail by Petr Sojka from 2022-01-12 and SCIMAGO

-## Thesis Structure and Evaluation

-> Although the thesis is presented as a self-contained manuscript,
-> commentary to the individual published works listed above.
->
-> [...]
-Such a “commentary” form of doctoral thesis might be beneficial for the
-> sake of brevity, however, it is often used in case the individual
-> publications do not form an inherent body of research.
-Unfortunately, this
-> seems to be the case of this thesis.
-The individual contributions are
-> scattered through many subproblems in the field of information retrieval or
-> machine-learning (and rarely contribute to the specific MathIR domain).
-The
-> results are not presented in a research framework or pipeline that
-> systematically addresses a more complex research goal.
-Therefore, also the
-> novelty of the individual results is quite low.

-# Common Remarks
+# Common Remarks {#common-remarks}

-% TODO
+Lastly, if I may, I would also like to briefly respond to remarks that have appeared in both reports and that criticise the omission of technical details in my thesis.

+The Faculty of Informatics allows doctoral students to submit manuscript-style doctoral theses, which only contain a brief introduction followed by the published manuscripts and then a brief conclusion.
+This is the form of thesis that I would have preferred, but I was informed that the Faculty would rather that doctoral students submit traditional doctoral theses that tell a story and provide a systematic account of their research.
+Therefore, after consulting with my supervisor, I have decided that I would write a traditional thesis.

+However, since my research consists of a wide variety of results across different research areas, I felt it would be difficult to include all the technical details from my manuscripts and also give a coherent account of how my experiments contribute to the research questions of my thesis.
+Furthermore, since math information retrieval has a small research community, I though it would be appropriate to write my thesis in a way that is approachable even to researchers outside math information retrieval.

+Therefore, I have used the technique of Richard Feynman which says that a researcher should first study, then teach what they have studied, then fill the gaps in their knowledge that they discover, and finally they should simplify what they have learned, so that they can explain it even to non-experts and draw connections, which would otherwise have been obscured by the details.
+This was the intent of my thesis and you will get to decide whether or not I have succeeded.

 * * *

-% High-level text with not enough details.
-Feynman method.
-Many publications.
-% Not very specific to Math Information Retrieval.
+> \[...]
+I found the surprisingly brief treatment of each research question
+> to be problematic, lacking in the details that I needed to see in order to
+> determine whether research methods had been properly applied and whether
+> results had been properly analyzed and interpreted.
+I therefore found it
+> necessary to refer to the published papers that I have mentioned as the basis
+> for my assessment in the preceding section. -- prof.\ Douglas W.\ Oard

+> Although the thesis is presented as a self-contained manuscript, it is actually
+> a commentary to the individual published works \[...]
+Such a “commentary” form
+> of doctoral thesis might be beneficial for the sake of brevity, however, it
+> is often used in case the individual publications do not form an inherent
+> body of research. \[...] -- prof.\ RNDr.\ Tomáš Skopal, Ph.D.

+> If you can’t explain it to a six-year-old, you don't understand it yourself.
+> -- Richard Feynman